jguegant/tech.blog/content/C++/sfinae-introduction.md

 	:::c++
 	/*
 	 The compiler will try this overload since it's less generic than the variadic.
-	 T will be replace by int which gives us void f(int::B* b);
+	 T will be replace by int which gives us void f(const int& t, int::iterator* b = nullptr);
-	 int doesn't have a B sub-type, but the compiler doesn't throw a bunch of errors.
+	 int doesn't have an iterator sub-type, but the compiler doesn't throw a bunch of errors.
 	 It simply tries the next overload.
 	*/
-	template <typename T> void f(typename T::B* b) { }
+	template <typename T> void f(const T& t, typename T::iterator* it = nullptr) { }

 	// The sink-hole.
 	void f(...) { }